thernst-de/smarthome.plugin.autoblind/README.md

 The following "special" condition names can be used:

 **time:** Current time.
-Values for `value_time`, `min_time` and `max_time` need to be given in format "hh:mm".
+Values for `as_value_time`, `as_min_time` and `as_max_time` need to be given in format "hh:mm".
 24h time is being used.
 Examples: "08:00" or "13:37".
 To mark the end of the day, the value "24:00" can be used, which is automatically converted to "23:59:59" for the checks.

 **weekday:**
 Day of week as number.
 0 represents Monday, 6 represents Sunday